aio-libs/yarl/docs/api.rst

    A sequence of ``(key, value)`` pairs is supported as well.

-   Also it also can take an arbitrary number of keyword arguments.
+   Also it can take an arbitrary number of keyword arguments.

    Clear *query* if ``None`` is passed.